 Hickey has proven to be a clutch goal scorer.
 He has 16 career goals (15 regular season and one postseason) but five of them have been overtime winners including a memorable one in last year’s playoffs against the Florida Panthers.

 The win gives the Islanders a boost as they head to tough back-to-back games against division foes.
 Wednesday, the Isles host the defending Stanley Cup-champions at Barclays while Thursday night they travel to Washington to take on Alexander Ovechkin and the Capitals.
+NOTES:

 Official attendance was 10,772